Aitslab/imageanalysis/Malou_dir/LICENCES/README.md

-Code used in the segmentaion project comes from
+Code used in the segmentaion project makes use of code from

 Broad Institute Carpenter Lab